steven-hill/Faraway-Frames/README.md

   - async/await with `URLSession` for network requests.
   - `NSCache` and `URLCache` for caching of network responses.
   - save data from API to `FileManager` to aid offline support, and provide local data in case of any network error.
+- Persistence layer uses `CoreData` with `NSFetchedResultsController`, allowing users to keep track of films they want to watch next or have finished watching.
 - The testing frameworks used are Swift Testing and XCTest, and the project is built with TDD.
 - Includes accessibility support for Dynamic Type and VoiceOver.